sn4k3/UVtools/UVtools.ScriptSample/README.md

 // References can be imported by IDE when required using ReferenceName;

-namespace UVtools.ScriptSample // Require to compile and have IDE help {
+namespace UVtools.ScriptSample // Require to compile and have the IDE help {
-    public class YourScriptName : ScriptGlobals // Require to compile and have IDE help {
+    public class YourScriptName : ScriptGlobals // Require to compile and have the IDE help {
         // Put your user inputs here, for example:
         ScriptNumericalInput<ushort> InsetMarginFromEdge = new()